Sexual Urges: How to Control Sexual Desire

 Masturbation is often an intimacy issue.
 It is crucial, for women, to feel known and to feel valued; without these, many women use masturbation as a way to feel loved, wanted, sexy, and seen, if only for a moment.
 Men may often feel the desire to masturbate when they have felt powerless, or disrespected.

 Sexual urges come naturally to everyone but not having to control it leads to major issue.
-These extra urges can be controlled with meditation, good talk with professional help, counseling therapy, medications, regular exercise, good healthy diet and avoiding the triggering environment.
+These extra urges can be controlled with meditation, good talk with professional help, counselling therapy, medications, regular exercise, good healthy diet and avoiding the triggering environment.